Justin Mentell

 Justin Michael Mentell (December 16, 1982 – February 1, 2010) was an American artist and actor.
-He was best known for his role as Garrett Wells on Boston Legal.
-He died in a car accident in Iowa County, Wisconsin.
+He was known for his role as Garrett Wells on Boston Legal, which earned him a Screen Actors Guild Award nomination.
+He died in a traffic collision in Iowa County, Wisconsin.

 Life and career

-Mentell was born in Austin, Texas.
+Justin Michael Mentell was born on December 16, 1982, in Austin, Texas.
 He made his stage debut at three years of age as an orphan in Miss Liberty, and went on to appear in local theater productions, among them the musical Peter Pan, in which he portrayed one of the Lost Boys.
 After the family moved to Waukegan, Illinois, Mentell joined the Northbrook Children's Theater, where he continued to perform on stage.
 He also took up speed skating, placing third at the Junior Olympics and eventually becoming a member of the U.S. Speedskating's junior national long track team.

 Mentell attended Northern Illinois University (NIU), where he majored in acting.
-He appeared in several plays there, including Balm in Gilead, The Play's the Thing and Never the Sinner.
+He appeared in several plays there, including Balm in Gilead, The Play's the Thing, and Never the Sinner.
 During his sophomore year, he trained at the Moscow Art Theatre, as part of a summer exchange program sponsored by NIU's School of Theater and Dance.

 At NIU he also appeared in several independent films, including At the Still Point, for which he received the Golden Reel Award for Best Actor at its 2005 Film Festival.
 He also appeared in "Gotham III" in 2004 and used his speed-skating skills to land a role in the 2004 roller derby comedy Roll Bounce.

 Mentell was a member of the cast of television dramedy Boston Legal as Garrett Wells.
 He played the role from the first episode of season 2 through February 2006.
 His 2009 projects included Death Walks the Streets and the Jerry Bruckheimer-produced live-action/animated family feature G-Force for Walt Disney Pictures, which was released in theaters July 24, 2009.

-The film 5-25-77, which was released at the end of 2022, almost 12 years after his death, is Mentell's last and final film appearance.
+The film 5-25-77, which initially premiered at the Genesee Theatre in May 2017 before having its wide release five years later in 2022, is Mentell's final film appearance.